Background pattern

 If you take more Bijuva than you should

-If you have taken more Bijuva than you should, you may feel drowsy, dizzy, drowsy, or tired.
+If you have taken more Bijuva than you should, you may feel drowsy, dizzy, dazed, or tired.

-If you have taken more Bijuva than you should, consult your doctor or pharmacist immediately, or call the Toxicological Information Service (Tel: 91 562 04 20) indicating the medication and the amount used.
+If you have taken more Bijuva than you should, consult your doctor or pharmacist immediately, or call the Toxicology Information Service (Tel: 91 562 04 20) indicating the medication and the amount used.

 If you forget to take Bijuva

 If you forget a dose, take it as soon as you remember.
-However, if more than 12 hours have passed, omit the missed dose.
+However, if more than 12 hours have passed, skip the missed dose.

-The probability of unexpected bleeding or spotting may increase.
+The likelihood of unexpected bleeding or spotting may increase.

-Do not stop taking Bijuva without first talking to your doctor.
+Do not stop taking Bijuva without talking to your doctor first.
 If you have doubts about the use of this product, consult your doctor or pharmacist.

-If you are going to undergo surgery, inform the surgeon that you are taking Bijuva.
-You may need to stop taking Bijuva for 4 to 6 weeks before surgery to reduce the risk of blood clots (see also section 2 “Blood clots in a vein”).
-Ask your doctor when you can resume taking Bijuva.
+If you are going to have surgery, inform the surgeon that you are taking Bijuva.
+You may need to stop treatment with Bijuva for about 4-6 weeks before surgery to reduce the risk of blood clots (see also section 2 "Blood clots in a vein").
+Ask your doctor when you can resume treatment with Bijuva.

 4. Possible Adverse Effects

-Like all medicines, Bijuva can cause side effects, although not everyone will experience them.
+Like all medicines, Bijuva can produce adverse effects, although not all people suffer from them.

-The following conditions occur more frequently in women using THS compared to women not taking THS:
+The following diseases occur more frequently in women who use THS compared to women who do not take THS:

 • breast cancer

-• abnormal growth or cancer of the lining of the uterus (endometrial hyperplasia or cancer);
+• abnormal growth or cancer of the inner lining of the uterus (endometrial hyperplasia or cancer);

 • ovarian cancer;